geode-sdk/docs/handbook/vol1/chap1_2.md

 }
 ```

-When you hook a function like `addTwo`, what first happens is that the body of the hooked function is stored somewhere else, and then the function body is **replaced** with a call to your detour [[Note 2]](#Notes).
+When you hook a function like `addTwo`, what first happens is that the body of the hooked function is stored somewhere else, and then the function body is replaced with a call to your detour [[Note 2]](#notes).
 Then in your detour, you execute your own code and then return, either by calling the original or by giving your own return value.

-Notice that you are not actually required to **call the original**, or return its value.
+Notice that you are not actually required to call the original, or return its value.
 We could just as easily make `addTwoDetour` do something completely different, for example like this:

 ```cpp
 // never called!